tryton/tryton/doc/index.rst

 Sale Extra
 **********

-Each matching *Sale Extra* of the *Price List* is evaluated to add an extra line.
+Each matching *Sale Extra* is evaluated to add an extra line.
 The criteria are the fields:

+- *Price List*
+- *Start/End Date*
 - *Sale Amount*: If untaxed sale amount is greater or equal (in the price list company currency).